 Because of the higher risks involved, savvy investors are demanding more information linking potential gains against potential risks.
 Since alternatives have complex fee structures, high volatility, and limited liquidity, the decision to invest comes with higher scrutiny of strategies.

 As the markets become more challenging, investors seek alternatives to mitigate losses in the mainstream.
 Of course, these alternatives inherently come with their own risks and on-demand information-sharing with investors have become critical competitive advantage for asset management firms.

 While firms struggle to meet this demand, the SEC has its own ideas about how to manage transparency.
-Whether working with offshore or not, regulators are insisting on more consistent valuation policies and conflict of interest disclosures that investors need to know before making the plunge.
+Whether working with offshore or not, regulators are insisting on more consistent valuation policies and conflict of interest disclosures that investors need to know before taking the plunge.

-Investment fund managers seek to increase their transparency with investors directly, show clear links to returns expectations and risk.
+Investment fund managers seek to increase their transparency with investors directly, showing clear links to returns expectations and risk.
 Understanding this connection increases investor confidence and establishes the relationship as a partnership.
 With so much at stake, investors need to assure their own clients as much as asset managers need to assure investor firms.

-Data Security Demands Transparency, Too
+Data Security Demands Transparency Too

-Investors need to factor caution in their decisions and data security has become part of their due diligence.
-It is paramount, then, that asset managers examine data security around all third-party vendors, especially in offshore vehicles that may not operate under regulations and procedures investors are familiar with.
+Investors need to factor caution into their decisions and data security has become part of their due diligence.
+It is paramount that asset managers examine data security around all third-party vendors, especially in offshore vehicles that may not operate under regulations and procedures investors are familiar with.

-Since alternatives often work under unique environments, be it technology, geography, or market, developing information sharing procedures is a crucial component for asset management firms.
-Staff needs to know they have the same stringent data support with necessary documentation they are used to with traditional investments.
+Since alternatives often work in unique environments, be it technology, geography, or market, developing information sharing procedures is a crucial component for asset management firms.
+Staff need to know they have the same stringent data support (with necessary documentation) they expect with traditional investments.

 While third party resources may be using unique or limiting software platforms, their data should be integrated into the firm’s overall data management process.
 This should meet the transparency and compliance demands of regulators and clients.